simphony/docs/docs/source/wrapper_development.md

 These are the requirements for a minimal wrapper ontology:

 - Should contain an entity representing the wrapper.
-  Said entity should inherit from (subclass, is_a) `CUBA.WRAPPER`.
+  Said entity should inherit from (subclass, is_a) `cuba.Wrapper`.
-- All attributes should subclass `CUBA.ATTRIBUTE`.
+- All attributes should subclass `cuba.attribute`.
-- Top level entities should subclass `CUBA.ENTITY`
+- Top level entities should subclass `cuba.Entity`
-- Active relationships should subclass `CUBA.ACTIVE_RELATIONSHIP`
+- Active relationships should subclass `cuba.ActiveRelationship`
-- Passive relationships should subclass `CUBA.PASSIVE_RELATIONSHIP`
+- Passive relationships should subclass `cuba.PassiveRelationship`

 <details>
   <summary>Dummy ontology sample</summary>